pacphi/mattermost-ai-service/docs/TP4CF.md

 touch $HOME/.mattermost/config
 ```

-Edit the above file and make sure it has the following environment variables exported:
+Edit the above file and make sure it has either comination of the following environment variables exported:

+> Replace the values below enclosed in `<>` with appropriate values for your instance.
+Note: if the instance is hosted on Stackhero, the first attempt to login will force you to create a new account which will grant admin access.

+#### with username and password

 ```python
 export MATTERMOST_BASE_URL=<mattermost-base-url>